mgbelisle/whatisthat/encryption.md

 # What is the dark web?

 There is a subset of the internet that is widely referred to as the "dark web," but that is a loaded term in my opinion and I prefer to use the term "anonymity networks."
-The point of these networks is to provide anonymous sharing of online content, and they include networks like TOR, Freenet, and I2P which use strong encryption to keep user's anonymous.
-Normal internet use is not anonymous for a number of technical reasons.
+The point of these networks is to provide anonymous sharing of online content, and they include networks like TOR, Freenet, and I2P which use strong encryption to keep users anonymous, whereas normal internet use is not anonymous for a number of technical reasons.
 There are of course legitimate uses and illegitimate uses of these networks, but since the media focuses on the illegitimate ones I would like to explain both:

 ## Do bad things happen on the anonymity networks?